Zeyu-Li/unity-user-guide/README.md

 is your friend.

 Being organized in Unity is a must, especially for big projects.
-Have organized folder will help a ton, in addition, using empties as folders within scene is *+1 organization*.
+Have organized folder will help a ton, in addition, using empties as folders within the scene is *+1 organization*.

 <a name="unity"></a>